-- The tender notice is unnecessarily vague so that bidders cannot determine their interest (and, hence, do not bid). - A Request for Proposal is posted over a holiday period with an unreasonably short deadline (often shorter than required by the World Bank or national rules). - Pages from a bid have been torn out or the entire bid left in the safe, resulting in the bid being declared unresponsive or not considered. - Price of the lowest responsive bidder has been altered during or after bid opening. - Bid Evaluation Committee members disqualify a bidder for minor deviations or give a biased scoring.
+- The tender notice is unnecessarily vague so that bidders cannot determine their interest (and, hence, do not bid). - Pages from a bid have been torn out or the entire bid left in the safe, resulting in the bid being declared unresponsive or not considered. - Price of the lowest responsive bidder has been altered during or after bid opening. - Bid Evaluation Committee members disqualify a bidder for minor deviations or give a biased scoring.